sourceds/sourceds/README.md

 - Having a social life

 **Things I Want to Do** <br>
-- discharge from the military <sub><sup>only 1 year and 2 months left... woohoo...</sup></sub>
+- discharge from the military <sub><sup>only 1 year and 2 months left! woohoo!.</sup></sub>
 - make cool suff
-- study social sciences and english literature, for some reason
+- read about incredibly obscure subjects that have no relation to my major

 **Current Association** <br>
 - Republic of Korea Air Force, 5th Air Mobility Wing